LTranData/db-schemachange/README.md

 * 1.2.3
 * 1_2_3

-Every script within a database folder must have a unique version number. schemachange will check for duplicate version numbers and throw an error if it finds any.
+Every script within a database folder must have a unique version number. `db-schemachange` will check for duplicate version numbers and throw an error if it finds any.
 This helps to ensure that developers who are working in parallel don't accidentally (re-)use the same version number.